top of page

 Phosphorus Removal

-Phosphorus is the critical nutrient that Chlamydomonas removes from water efficiently.
-This is important because phosporous is the limiting nutrient to toxic algae blooms and nuisance algae.
-Therefore, when phosphorous is utilized by a good algae instead of a toxic cyanobacteria we can essentially feed zooplankton while inhibiting the development of harmful algae blooms.
+Phosphorus is a critical nutrient that Chlamydomonas removes from water efficiently.
+This is important because phosphorus is the limiting nutrient for toxic algae blooms and nuisance algae.
+Therefore, when phosphorus is utilized by beneficial algae instead of toxic cyanobacteria, we can essentially feed zooplankton while inhibiting the development of harmful algae blooms.

 Chlamydomonas phytoplankton require phosphorus for energy metabolism, DNA synthesis, and cell membrane structure.
-Chlamydomonas cells typically contain 0.5% to 1% phosphorus by dry weight and can achieve phosphorus removal rates of 0.01 to 0.05 mg per billion cells per hour under favorable conditions.

-The algae's ability to store excess phosphorus as polyphosphate granules allows them to remove more phosphorus than immediately needed, providing a buffer against future scarcity and enhancing their water purification capacity.
+Typically, Chlamydomonas cells contain 0.5% to 1% phosphorus by dry weight.
+They can achieve phosphorus removal rates of 0.01 to 0.05 mg per billion cells per hour under favorable conditions.
+The algae's ability to store excess phosphorus as polyphosphate granules allows them to remove more phosphorus than immediately needed.
+This provides a buffer against future scarcity and enhances their water purification capacity.

 Applications for Sustainable Water Management

 Understanding the dual role of Chlamydomonas as both a nutrient recycler and food source opens exciting possibilities for sustainable aquatic management.
 In aquaculture systems, cultivating Chlamydomonas can naturally control nutrient levels while providing live feed for fish larvae and invertebrates.
-For bioremediation projects, these algae offer a cost-effective solution for removing excess nutrients from agricultural runoff, urban stormwater, and wastewater streams.
-They also support ecosystem restoration efforts by helping to reestablish balanced nutrient cycles in degraded water bodies.

 Cultivating Balance in Aquatic Ecosystems

-Whether you are restoring a natural water body, or developing water treatment solutions, the remarkable capabilities of Chlamydomonas demonstrate that sometimes the smallest organisms can make the biggest difference.
+Whether you are restoring a natural water body or developing water treatment solutions, the remarkable capabilities of Chlamydomonas demonstrate that sometimes the smallest organisms can make the biggest difference.

-For more information about implementing phytoplankton-based solutions for your water management needs, visit us at www.hydralife.org or contact our team of aquatic specialists.
+For more information about implementing phytoplankton-based solutions for your water management needs, visit us at *www.hydralife.org or contact our team of aquatic specialists

 Comments